elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Added so `bin/ck8s test` components can be used all at once in a cluster.
 - Alerts for Harbor
 - The possibility to configure plugins and additional datasources for Grafana
+- The possibility to add or overwrite `grafana.ini` configuration

 ### Changed